 Three students had the opportunity to facilitate a Mindfulness and Activism Workshop for Professor in Residence, Phoebe Godfrey’s Social Theory class.
 Here is what her students had to say about the workshop: “This workshop, in our opinion, was a complete success!
 Being able to teach the true importance of mindfulness and activism was a great […]

 This November, Professor in Residence Phoebe Godfrey attended the second week of the 27th Conference of the Parties (COP), of the UNFCCC (United Nations Frame-work Convention on Climate Change).
 COP27 took place in Sharm el-Sheikh, and took place from November 6th to November 18th.
 Professor Godfrey was joined by fourteen current UConn students as well as a number of other faculty.

-Check out UConn Today’s recent article “Pop-Up Food Pantry at UConn Stamford Aims to Curb Food Insecurity” featuring Assistant Professor in Residence, Laura Bunyan’s, work with Katharine Vartuli ’23 (CLAS) to provide food to those in need.
-The pop-up pantry is a hands-on project that came about at the suggestion of colleagues and after talking with organizers of a pantry at Norwalk Community College.
+Check out UConn Today’s recent article “Husky Harvest Aims to Help Regional Campuses with Food Insecurity” featuring Assistant Professor in Residence, Laura Bunyan’s, work with Katharine Vartuli ’23 (CLAS) to provide food to those in need.
+The pop-up pantry began as a hands-on class project that came about at the suggestion of colleagues and after talking with organizers of a pantry at Norwalk Community College.